networktocode/jdiff/README.md

 ### Operator

-`operator` is a check which includes several different options of evaluation logic.
-The `operator` check introduces more flexibility in creating checks and like the other checks, they are defined and evaluated one at a time.
-Here a summary of the available `operator` options:
+The `operator` check is a collection of more specific checks divided into categories.
+Only one of the specific checks can be selected and used for evaluation when defining `operator`.
+Here is a summary of the available `operator` categories and individual checks:

 | Przemek: The below is not very readable?
 Indented sections are rendered as code blocks.
 I would suggest naming these groups "categories" or "groups" and explaing that each of the names is the name of the check that needs to be passed as the argument.